Raynaud’s Phenomenon: Causes, Symptoms and Solutions

 Nitric oxide plans a role in dilating blood vessels and mediating oxidative stress.
 In people with Raynaud’s, nitric oxide production in endothelial cells is decreased (9).
 Antioxidants help to fight free radicals brought on by oxidative stress, and nitric oxide is key in clearing them out.

 L-arginine is an amino acid that helps to stimulate the production of nitric oxide and may reverse the tissue damage in those with Raynaud’s (10).
 L-arginine is naturally found in red meat, dairy products, poultry, and fish.
-It can also be found in supplements such as Amino Strong.

 Magnesium is a crucial nutrient that supports over 300 physiological processes or functions in the body.
 It is called the “master mineral” and plays an important role in our overall health.